-We observed certain trends in the CHARISMA workload studies which spanned two systems, two sites, and two programming models [KN94, PEK+95, NKP+95].
-First, write traffic was high; the number of bytes written was almost double the number read, and the number of files written was almost double the number read.
-Though we do not claim that this will be the case for an arbitrary multiprocessor workload, optimizing writes can potentially result in high performance for many applications.
-Second, bytes within write-only files were almost never shared across processors, although blocks were often shared, resulting in false sharing.
+were often shared, resulting in false sharing.
 Third, there were many small writes.
 Even collective writes from many programs were limited to a few hundred bytes.
 These small writes tended to overload the I/O subsystem with many small requests, each of which had appreciable overhead, resulting in poor disk throughput.

-In this paper we introduce ENWRICH (Efficient compute-Node WRIte caCHes)- a system that combines compute-node write caches for write-only files with disk-directed I/O for high-performance writes.
-ENWRICH allows the powerful disk-directed I/O technique to be used with any interface, and allows IOPs to optimize disk I/O over many requests collected from many files and applications.
+In this paper we introduce ENWRICH (Efficient compute-Node WRIte caCHes)- a system that combines compute-node write caches for write-only files with disk-directed I/O for highperformance writes.
+Kotz explores ways to adapt many of the existing interfaces to DDIO [22], but, as proposed so far, DDIO enhances performance over one collective request from one job on one file.
+Moreover, to accommodate a set of generic patterns, the IOP has to maintain a sizable library of those pattern mappings.
+ENWRICH allows the powerful disk-directed I/O technique to be used for writes irrespective of any specific interface, and allows IOPs to optimize disk I/O not over just one collective request, but over many requests collected from many files and applications.
 Our simulations show that ENWRICH achieves high performance for various configurations and workloads.